microsoft/ghinsights/README.md

 *Instructions coming*

 ## Getting started with Spark
 GHInsights makes the data available as Web HDFS files.
-As such you can setup a Hadoop cluster and process the data.
+As such you can setup a Spark cluster and process the data.

 *Instructions coming*